Ice-Wind-Air/Salesforce-Code/README.md

 ## Salesforce Code Atoms
 Concepts, configuration and Code in plain english.
+[Work in progress.
+Regret the inconvinience]

 ## Integration
 ```markdown